SleipnirGroup/Choreo/README.md

 Then try `npm run tauri dev -- --release` again.

+#### Windows Bundle

+To create an NSIS `.exe` installer bundle, run `npm run tauri build`.
+It will report the location of the bundle upon completion.

 ### macOS

 The following steps can be used to build for arm64 or x86_64 architectures.